What Buyers Notice First When Viewing a Home Online

 Buyers aren’t only looking at rooms.

-They’re imagining how it would feel to live there.
+They’re imagining how it would feel to move through the space.

 They notice: